mailjet/mailjet-gem/README.md

 => [#<Mailjet::Contact>, #<Mailjet::Contact>]
 ```

-*All parameters and attributes on https://eu.mailjet.com/docs/api/lists/contacts*
+*All parameters and attributes at https://eu.mailjet.com/docs/api/lists/contacts*

 #### Delete a list